vishnu5104/poc-task/README.md

 ## Technologies Used

-- Next.js (or your preferred framework)
+- Next.js
-- Socket.io for real-time communication
+- Socket.io for real-time communication and chat
 - Bun/npm/Yarn for package management